jeremeamia/super_closure/README.md

 so that it can be executed by a worker.
 This is nice because you do not have to create a whole class for a job that might be really simple.

-## Tell me more about how this came about
+## Tell me about how this project started

 It all started  back in the beginning of 2010 when PHP 5.3 was starting to gain traction.
 I set out to prove that serializing a closure could be done,